-Q: Where can I stay to be close to the LGBT scene?
+Q: Where can I stay to be close to the LGBTQ scene?

 Q: What are the best bars?